jiguan/LeetCode/src/com/interview/java/JavaInterviewQuestions.md

 * Using `ReentrantLock`, a thread could exit waiting if too long.
 It could help to avoid deadlock
 * ReentrantLock could use fail locks.
 When multiple threads waiting for `ReentrantLock`, they will be granted access according to their application time
 * A `ReentrantLock` could lock multiple objects

+What are common locks?

+* `ReentrantLock`. `ReentrantLock` is a mutually exclusive lock with the same behavior as the intrinsic/implicit lock accessed via the `synchronized` keyword.
+As the name suggests, possesses reentrant characteristics.
+That means a thread that currently owns the lock can acquire it more than once without any problem.
+* `ReadWriteLock`.
+The read lock may be held by multiple threads simultaneously as long as the write lock is not held by any thread.

+Atomic variable

+* Atomic classes internally use compare-and-swap instructions.
+These instructions are generally much faster than locks.

+ConcurrentHashMap vs Hashtable vs Synchronized Map

+- All methods of Hashtable are synchronized which makes them quite slow due to contention if a number of thread increases.
+Synchronized Map is also not very different than Hashtable and provides similar performance in concurrent Java programs.
+The only difference between Hashtable and Synchronized Map is that later is not a legacy and you can wrap any Map to create it's synchronized version by using `Collections.synchronizedMap()` method.
+- On the other hand, `ConcurrentHashMap` is specially designed for concurrent use i.e. more than one thread.
+By default it simultaneously allows 16 threads to read and write from `Map` without any external synchronization.
+It is also very scalable because of stripped locking technique used in the internal implementation of ConcurrentHashMap class.
+Unlike `Hashtable` and `Synchronized Map`, it never locks whole `Map`, instead, it divides the map into segments and locking is done on those.
+Though it performs better if a number of reader threads are greater than the number of writer threads.

 What is deadlock?